 The qualifying exam written proposal is modeled after a fellowship or grant application to the National Institutes of Health and is designed to test your ability to identify important innovative research questions in the context of the existing body of knowledge, to develop appropriate methods and approaches to test these questions, and to convey your ideas in a concise written document.
 The body of the proposal (sections 1-4 below) must not exceed 8 pages with no more than 60 lines per page with 0.5 inch margins.
 Use a standard font, such as Arial 11 point.
 The proposal should be formatted as described below:

-Provide a concise description of the proposed project (81 characters including spaces)
+Provide a concise description of the proposed project (up to 200 characters including spaces)

 Briefly describe the subject of your proposed research, and the major unanswered questions you hope to address.
 Using a single sentence state the overall HYPOTHESIS TO BE TESTED.
 Using one or two sentences, state the overall objective of the proposed research, and how it relates to the hypothesis.
 Using single sentences, enumerate the Specific Aims.
 For each aim, use no more than a few sentences to describe how it relates to the hypothesis and describe the approach, rationale, and anticipated results.
 (This section should be no more than 1 page).

 Give a brief overview of the background leading to the proposal, critically evaluate existing knowledge, and specifically identify the gaps that the project is intended to fill.
 State concisely the significance of the topic, and the importance of the proposed research.
 (Two to three pages)

 Research Design & Methods